Which Manufacturing Method is Best for Enclosures?

 3D printer for manufacturing enclosures

-Advantages of using 3D printing to manufacturer enclosures
+Advantages of using 3D printing to manufacture enclosures

 Complexity of design